 Benefit Changes Highlights

-- You can read the full USG 2022 Benefits Comparison Guide here.
+- You can find the full 2023 USG benefits comparison guide here.

 University System of Georgia Employee Benefits and Recommendations

-Because the Comprehensive Care and Consumer Choice HSA plans have more provider flexibility, offering both in-network and out-of-network coverage options, we recommend these plans over the HMO plan options in most cases.
+The Comprehensive Care and Consumer Choice HSA plans have more provider flexibility, offering both in-network and out-of-network coverage options.
+We recommend these plans over the HMO plan options in most cases.

-The Consumer Choice HSA plan should be strongly considered (even for people with higher medical expenses) given its lower premiums and the available Health Savings Account with an employer match.
+The Consumer Choice HSA plan features lower premiums and offers access to a Health Savings Account with an employer match.

-If you are planning to become pregnant in 2022, the HMO or Comprehensive Care plan may make sense given the more comprehensive coverage for maternity care.
+If you are pregnant or planning to become pregnant in 2023, the HMO or Comprehensive Care plan may make sense for you given the more comprehensive maternity care coverage.

 Health Savings Account (HSA)

-The Health Savings Account is a significantly better alternative to the Flexible Spending Accounts (detailed below) but is only available to employees who participate in the Consumer Choice HSA health plan.
+In our view, the Health Savings Account is a significantly better alternative to the Flexible Spending Accounts (detailed below) and is only available to employees who participate in the Consumer Choice HSA health plan.

-Maximum contributions (including employer match) to an HSA in 2022 are $3,650 for individual coverage and $7,300 for family coverage (up from $3,600 and $7,200 in 2021).
-An additional $1,000 catch-up contribution is also allowed for employees over age 55.
-Please keep in mind that the USG match counts toward these maximum contribution limits.
+Maximum contributions (including employer match) to an HSA in 2023 are $3,850 for individual coverage and $7,750 for family coverage.
+An additional $1,000 catch-up contribution is allowed for employees over age 55.
+Keep in mind that the USG match (up to $375 for individuals and $750 for families) counts toward these maximum contribution limits.

-At a minimum, we recommend redirecting the premium savings resulting from choosing the Consumer Choice HSA plan (rather than the Comprehensive Care plan) to your HSA account, which will also allow you to take advantage of the employer dollar-for-dollar match up to $375 (individual) or $750 (family).
+At a minimum, we generally recommend redirecting the premium savings resulting from choosing the Consumer Choice HSA plan (rather than the Comprehensive Care plan) to your HSA account, which will also allow you to take advantage of the employer dollar-for-dollar match.

-Please note that contributions to HSAs are not allowed for employees enrolled in Medicare Part A or who are receiving Social Security benefits.
+A final note on HSAs: Contributions to HSAs are not allowed for employees enrolled in Medicare Part A or who are receiving Social Security benefits.
 You may choose to opt out of Medicare Part A until retirement.